MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Added 'Number of samples' override to the "Database Status" monitor to help avoid alert storming
 - Added support for the SQL Server 2022 public preview
 - Added support for enabling debug logging in Windows Event Log
-- Added support for enabling diagnostic tracing in the SCOM toolset
+- Added support for enabling diagnostic tracing in the System Center Operations Manager toolset
 - The SQL Server Evaluation edition can now be added to the exclude list of the "Local DB Engine" discovery
 - Monitoring workflows have been optimized for better performance
 - Updated the "Product Version Compliance" monitor with the most recent version of public updates for SQL Server